icons8/megacreator-docs/docs/index.md

 ### Canvas settings and controls

-Click **Create new design** in the My Designs area or press _Ctrl+X_.
+Click **Create new design** in the My Designs section or press _Ctrl+X_.
 You will see the main working area with a blank canvas.
 As a first step click on the canvas size dropdown menu in the top panel and select the resolution you need.
 You can choose a preset template or set a custom size.
 Here you can also set a name for your design and control the zoom scale.
 For now, we will go with a standard 4x3 canvas.

 <p align="center">
   <img width="900" src="/public/resolution.png">